Banff and Macduff Lifeboat Station: History

 On Sunday 11 February 1906, four fishermen from Crovie near Banff, all attired in their best Sunday clothes, put out in a salmon coble, and rescued five men from the S.S.
 Vigilant of Newcastle-upon-Tyne, when it was wrecked in a strong north-east gale.
 The four fishermen were each awarded the RNLI Silver Medal.

 As World War I progressed, fewer and fewer lifeboat crew were available, having been called on service, and in 1917, Banff and Macduff Lifeboat Station closed temporarily, due to lack of crew.
 On 20 January 1922, the Banff and Macduff branch committee held their annual meeting on 20 January 1922, but a prior meeting was called by the RNLI executive committee, to discuss the difficulties being encountered at Banff and Macduff in finding a crew.
 The meeting of the local branch committee on 9 February 2023, indicated that a permanent crew had still to be found.

 It is clear from the meeting reports of 1922 and 1923, that crewing difficulties were still being encountered at Banff and Macduff in 1923, and it now seems likely that Banff and Macduff Lifeboat Station at Banff Bridge was never reopened after World War I. In 1923, the Banff and Macduff lifeboat George and Mary Berrey (ON 479) was relocated to Whitehills Harbour on a one-year trial basis, purely by reason of there being an available crew.

 At a meeting of the local RNLI branch committee on 12 December 1924, it was announced that the move to Whitehills was permanent.
 The new station was renamed Whitehills Lifeboat Station, and Banff and Macduff Lifeboat Station was officially closed.

 The 1877 boathouse was placed for up for sale in December 1924, and was purchased by Banff Town Council for £135.
 The boathouse still stands, and on the front gable, there are three stones, marked 1877, RN and LBI (Royal National Life Boat Institution).
-For a while it was used as the Craigmyle tearoom, but is currently a private residence.
+For a while it was used as the Craigmyle tearoom, but is now a private residence.